moqod/ios-material-design/README.md

 - Change background color with shape animation
 - Perform transition animation between two views

+# Sample
+Clone the repo and run the project.

 # Usage
-Clone the repo and run the example project.
 Now there is only one interesting category `UIView+MaterialDesign`.
 Instance methods:
 ``` objc